prateekraj21/Movie-Recommender-Web-Application/README.md

 - **HTML5**: Structure of the web pages.
 - **CSS3**: Styling of the web pages, including the 3D carousel.
 - **JavaScript**: For handling user interactions and animations on the frontend.
-- **Jinja2**: Template engine for rendering HTML pages with dynamic data.

 ### Additional Tools
 - **TMDB Dataset**: The dataset containing movie information used for recommendations.
 - **Google Fonts**: For enhanced typography in the application.